bluebay2014 - Fotolia

 - A simple, consistent transactional process with well-defined data standards such as electronic data interchange (EDI) exists.

-- The value proposition is shared across partners, and everybody involved has the incentive to adopt a new technology and processes.
+- The value proposition is shared across partners, and everybody involved has the incentive to adopt a technology and processes.

 - The digital asset -- the information that will actually be exchanged in blockchain, such as an electronic letter of credit -- has value in and of itself.